pingcap/community/special-interest-groups/sig-web/roles-and-organization-management.md

 ### Join

-There is no restrictions to join the discussion of Dashboard SIG.
+There is no restrictions to join the discussion of Web SIG.
 See [README](./README.md) for where we discuss.

 However you will be only listed in our [member list] if you have **Active Contributor** role or above.